-There are so many different responses to this question from different candidates and unfortunately you can’t second guess the reason for the question or what your response will mean to the interviewer.
+There are so many different responses to this question from different candidates and unfortunately you can’t second guess the reason for the question or what your response will mean to the interviewer, even with an interview recording.
 Another example is:

 “If someone made a movie about your life who would play you and why?”